Africa Internet Summit (AIS) : Workshop & Meetings 21st May – 2nd June 2017

 The AfNOG Workshop on Network Technology aims to offer advanced training to people who are in the process of developing and enhancing an Internet-connected network with regional and international connectivity.
 The target audience includes senior and mid-level technical staff of commercial Internet service providers (ISPs), academic networks, government networks, or NGO networks.

-This workshop builds on the experience of previous AfNOG workshops held annually from 2000 to 2015 in sixteen different African countries, and also the Internet Society's INET workshops, held annually from 1993 to 2000 at eight locations around the world.
+This workshop builds on the experience of previous AfNOG workshops held annually from 2000 to 2016 in seventeen different African countries, and also the Internet Society's INET workshops, held annually from 1993 to 2000 at eight locations around the world.
 The workshop's Instructors are an international team with many years of experience in operating large networks and teaching about network operations.

 The workshop is divided into six parallel tracks: ( 5 English & 1 French Tracks)

 - SS-E Scalable Internet Services (in English), focused on the design and operation of email, web, and other Internet services, in ways that can scale to handle large numbers of end users.